-"Extremely powerful!"
-The chairman exclaimed.
+"Extremely powerful!" the chairman exclaimed.
 "We were not foolish; we wanted to keep it safe for study.
-So until more knowledge is found about it, you should never let it fall into the wrong hands!"
+So, until more knowledge is found about it, you should never let it fall into the wrong hands!"

 "We are doing all we can to keep it secure."

-On the way back to the ship, even the inventor had a lighter disposition.
+On the way back to the ship, even Gyro had a lighter disposition.
 Evina had seldom seen this side of him before.
-"This visit was a very good idea."
-The man remarked.
-"I hope it gives us the courage to face whatever we do next."
+"This visit was a very good idea," Gyro remarked.
+"Even though I still have questions, it gave me the courage to face whatever we do next."